jamesgarriss/onering/story/chapter001.md

 Balwulf hesitated and then glanced back at his companions again.
 A moment ago he had been so sure of himself, but now he wasn’t as sure of what they should do.

+Bjarn knew if they were to get in the way of these men they would be putting themselves and the boy in danger.
+He spoke up, "Take only what you are owed, but leave the father and his boy alone."

 “What?!” protested the man with the branch.
 “I stole nothing!
 I cheated no one!
 I am Baldor, an honest merchant from Dale, and I hired these men to guard my caravan.
 I am on my way to the Woodland Hall and then through Mirkwood, and I hired them in Laketown.
 You can’t give away my wares!”
-His voice had turned pleading as he realized these strangers were about to give away his livlihood.
+His voice had turned pleading as he realized these strangers were about to give away his livelihood.